 You’ll want a scope with powerful and precise magnification to keep your view clear even at longer distances.
 The scope should also include precision features such as adjustable turrets and a quality reticle not to lose accuracy.

+Does my spotter need a spotting scope?
+Yeah if you have a spotter make sure he has a proper spotting scope.
 A good spotting scope should have a magnification of at least 20X.
 The higher the level of magnification, the less precise your image will be.
 If you pick a scope rated for higher magnifications (e.g., 30x or above), make sure the image remains sharp and clear.